 Wildfire Update - April 17, 2020

-The wildfire danger rating for the Slave Lake Forest Area is LOW.
-There is 1 wildfire currently burning in the area.
-This wildfire is under control, and a holdover from the 2019 wildfire season.
+The wildfire danger rating for the Peace River Forest Area is LOW.
+There is 1 wildfire currently burning in the area, which is a holdover from the 2019 wildfire season.

 Since March 1 in the Forest Protection Area of Alberta, there have been 5 wildfires burning a total of 0.14 hectares.

 For more information on the current wildfire situation across the province of Alberta, visit wildfirestatus.alberta.ca.

 There is a fire ban in place inside the Forest Protection Area of Alberta, as well as in Alberta provincial parks and protected areas, until further notice.

 Fire permits are suspended or cancelled.
 Some allowances can be made for essential agricultural and industrial burning, but will need to be approved by a forest officer.

 • Safe wood campfires on private land and provincial campgrounds.